 Test management tools give you a chance to overcome all the challenges you may face during the test management process.

 Challenges you will solve with test management tool can include:

 - Communication gaps.
 Thanks to the test management’s full transparency, you will spend less time handling test cases and more on teamwork and QA process improvements.

-- Issues with metrics.
+- You will also have clear reporting that will help you communicate with the customer about the results.
+Issues with QA Metrics.
 Test management tools will help you gather all metrics related to test cases execution and test coverage.

 - Usage of automation tools.
 Lots of test management tools have opportunities to integrate with automation tools and frameworks, and once you integrate, you will never have to wonder about the effectiveness of your automation, because you will be able to gather the necessary metrics quickly.